A Deep Probabilistic Spatiotemporal Framework for Dynamic Graph Representation Learning with Application to Brain Disorder Identification: Application to Dynamic Brain Networks

 \subsection{fMRI Dataset \& Preprocessing}

-We used a subset of C-PAC pipline \cite{Cameron2013-nn} preprocesed fMRI dataset from the Autism Brain Imaging Data Exchange (ABIDE I) open source database \cite{di2009functional}, with a total of 144 (70 ASD and 74 healthy controls (HC)) resting-state fMRI time-series included in this case study.
-The inclusion criteria are: males with a full-scale IQ $>$ 80; ages between 11 and 23; and fMRI acquisition sites are New York University, University of California Los Angeles 1, and University of Utah, School of Medicine.
+We used a C-PAC pipeline \cite{Cameron2013-nn} preprocessed fMRI dataset from the Autism Brain Imaging Data Exchange (ABIDE I) open source database \cite{di2009functional}, with a sample of 144 subjects (70 ASD and 74 healthy controls (HC)) resting-state fMRI included in this case study.
+The inclusion criteria \cite{Plitt2015} are: males with a full-scale IQ $>$ 80; ages between 11 and 23; and the fMRI acquisition sites are New York University, University of California Los Angeles 1, and University of Utah, School of Medicine.
 We performed parcellation using Power et al.'s brain atlas \cite{Power2011-hs} to extract the mean time series for a total of $N=264$ regions of interest (ROIs).